Pediatric Research Center for Diabetes and Metabolic DiseasesSupervisor: Marimar Hernandez-Perez

 - Hours per week:

-- Flexible within regular work hours
+- Flexible within regular work hours during week days only

 - We study inflammatory pathways in Type 1 and 2 diabetes to develop novel therapeutic targets for treatment and/or prevention.
 The focus of our lab is the insulin-producing pancreatic beta-cells.
 We want to understand the role of a novel G-protein coupled receptor (GPR31) in beta cell function and survival during inflammation.
 We are also interested in other metabolically active tissues like adipocytes.